 Rather, it’s our job to facilitate everything from new furniture and soft goods, to new flooring, windows, appliances, cabinets and some major renovations.

 Fortunately our Chief Engineer, Tom Schlader, is an accomplished contractor in his own right.
 It’s a good thing, because coordinating and implementing this many simultaneous but diverse projects is way more than a handful.
-So much so, that we just brought on long-time local Pete Sampson to help Tom in that role.
-Pete’s been working as a project manager for a high-end home builder, so his skills are exactly what we need.
+So much so, that we just brought on long-time local Dave Collins to help Tom in that role.
+Dave has worked as a project manager for projects large and small so his skills are exactly what we need.

 The Antlers commitment in this regard is enormous … in both time and money.
 That’s okay though.
 Like so many others, our business model is changing and we can either embrace that change, or get run over.

-Happily, we plan on being the runner, not the runee.
+Happily, we plan to be the runner, not the runee.